Davisson–Germer experiment: Breakthrough

 On his second honeymoon, Davisson attended the Oxford meeting of the British Association for the Advancement of Science in summer 1926.
 At this meeting, he learned of the recent advances in quantum mechanics.
 To Davisson's surprise, Max Born gave a lecture that used the uncorrelated diffraction curves from Davisson's 1923 research on platinum with Kunsman, using the data as confirmation of the de Broglie hypothesis of which Davisson was unaware.

-Davisson then learned that in prior years, other scientists – Walter Elsasser, E. G. Dymond, and Blackett, James Chadwick, and Charles Ellis – had attempted similar diffraction experiments, but were unable to generate low enough vacuums or detect the low-intensity beams needed.
+Davisson then learned that in prior years, other scientists—Walter Elsasser, E. G. Dymond, and Blackett, James Chadwick, and Charles Ellis—had attempted similar diffraction experiments, but were unable to generate low enough vacuums or detect the low-intensity beams needed.

 Returning to the United States, Davisson made modifications to the tube design and detector mounting, adding azimuth in addition to colatitude.
-Following experiments generated a strong signal peak at 65 V and an angle θ = 45°.
-He published a note to Nature titled, "The Scattering of Electrons by a Single Crystal of Nickel".
+Following experiments generated a strong signal peak at $65 \,\mathrm{V}$ and an angle $\theta = 45^{\circ}$.
+With Germer, he published a note to Nature titled, "The Scattering of Electrons by a Single Crystal of Nickel" (1927).

 Graph of the electrical current vs electron beam azimuth angle from the 1927 "The Scattering of Electrons by a Single Crystal of Nickel" paper.
 The presence of peaks and troughs is consistent with a diffraction pattern and suggests a wave-like nature of electrons.

-Questions still needed to be answered and experimentation continued through 1927, because Davisson was now familiar with the de Broglie formula and had designed the test to see if any effect could be discerned for a changed electron wavelength $\lambda$, according to the de Broglie relationship, $\lambda= h/(2mE)^{1/2}$ which they knew should create a peak at 78 and not 65 V as their paper had shown.
-Because of their failure to correlate with the de Broglie formula, their paper introduced an ad hoc contraction factor of 0.7, which, however, could only explain eight of the thirteen beams.
+Questions still needed to be answered and experimentation continued through 1927, because Davisson was now familiar with the de Broglie formula and had designed the test to see if any effect could be discerned for a changed electron wavelength $\lambda$, according to the de Broglie relationship, $\lambda= h/(2mE)^{1/2}$ which they knew should create a peak at $78$ and not $65 \,\mathrm{V}$ as their paper had shown.
+Because of their failure to correlate with the de Broglie formula, their paper introduced an ad hoc contraction factor of $0.7$, which, however, could only explain eight of the thirteen beams.

 By varying the applied voltage to the electron gun, the maximum intensity of electrons diffracted by the atomic surface was found at different angles.
-The highest intensity was observed at an angle θ = 50° with a voltage of 54 V, giving the electrons a kinetic energy of 54 eV.
+The highest intensity was observed at an angle $\theta = 50^{\circ}$ with a voltage of $54 \,\mathrm{V}$, giving the electrons a kinetic energy of $54 \, \mathrm{eV}$.